espinm2/tf-workshop-1/README.md

 ## infrastructure-live-v1
 This is a single environment setup.
-All values are hardcoded.
+All values are hard-coded.

 ## infrastructure-live-v2
 This is a multi-environment setup.
-We use variables to avoid having to hardcode the environment in the code.
+We use variables to avoid having to hard-coded the environment in the code.

 ## infrastructure-live-v3
 This is a multi-environment setup.